Brandon5667/brandons-password-generator/README.md

 Click the Generate Password Button to start process.
 Select your character length from 8 to 128 characters.
-Click ok if you want to included lowercase characters other wise select cancel.
+Click ok if you want to included lowercase characters otherwise select cancel.
-Click ok if you want to included uppercase characters other wise select cancel.
+Click ok if you want to included uppercase characters otherwise select cancel.
-Click ok if you want to included numbers other wise select cancel.
+Click ok if you want to included numbers otherwise select cancel.
-Click ok if you want to included special characters other wise select cancel.
+Click ok if you want to included special characters otherwise select cancel.

 ## Contributing